maeble/Windows-Program-Lock/README.md

 If the amount of time allowed is exceeded or if the usage is not allowed at the current clock time, the program is closed.
 A check if the program is running is executed every five minutes (can be configured).

+Note: Currently, this is a very basic app without a graphical user interface for configuration.

 ## Requirements
 - requires python 3
 - install python dependencies with